ibm-cloud-docs/monitoring/agent/change_kube_agent.md

 Running agents will automatically pick the new configuration after Kubernetes pushes the changes across all the nodes in the cluster.

-## Adding more tags to data that is collected from a Kubernetes Sysdig agent
+## Adding more tags to data that is collected from a Kubernetes monitoring agent
 {: #change_kube_agent_add_tags}

-Complete the following steps to add more tags to a Kubernetes Sysdig agent configuration that you have already deployed:
+Complete the following steps to add more tags to a Kubernetes monitoring agent configuration that you have already deployed:

 1. Set up the cluster environment.
 Run the following commands: